-- Lay on a bed on your side so that your head, shoulders and bottom arm are hanging off the side of the bed.
+- Lay on the ground on your side so that your head, shoulders and bottom arm are hanging with the foam roller placed on your side.

 - Let the bottom arm stretch down to the floor, and allow your shoulders and head to hang with the help of gravity.

 - Feel the stretch in your chest and let the muscles and spine decompress in this position for at least 30 seconds.

 This stretch loosens up your lat muscle, so you should do it on the side that your upper body leans toward.

 Do this exercise at least once a day to loosen up your lat and help reverse scoliosis.

 - Kneel on your knees on a mat with your back in a straight, upright posture and your weight distributed evenly between knees and the balls of your feet.

 - Hold a large stability ball against your hip on the side where your spine curves outward.